SiaFoundation/siad/doc/api/index.html.md

 siad.

-Every download request will go into the TimeToFirstByte container, as well as the appropriate download contianer based on the size of the download.
+Every download request will go into the TimeToFirstByte container, as well as the appropriate download container based on the size of the download.
 Within the chosen containers, every bucket will have the same field incremented.
 The field that gets incremented is the one that corresponds to the amount of time the request took.